benfrankel/ch-analysis/README.md

 - Cycling is handled properly (traits or Toughness / Shield Block / etc.)
 - Card value packs are available (direct magic damage, crowd healing, direct vampire damage, etc.)

+# License

+The source code in this repository is licensed under the [MIT License](./LICENSE-MIT.txt).